cfpb/capital-framework/src/cf-buttons/usage.md

   or your compiled Capital Framework CSS will not work perfectly in older browsers.

 ## Variables

-Theme variables for setting the color and sizes.
+Theme variables for setting the color and sizes throughout the project.
-Default color variables are from 18F's [US Web Design Standards](https://github.com/18F/web-design-standards/blob/18f-pages-staging/src/stylesheets/core/_variables.scss).
 Overwrite them in your own project by duplicating the variable `@key: value`.

 ### Color variables

+`$color-` variables are from 18F's [US Web Design Standards](https://github.com/18F/web-design-standards/blob/18f-pages/assets/_scss/core/_variables.scss)

 ```
 @btn-text